saradonofrio/call-center-voice-agent-accelerator/README.md

 The Azure Communication Services Calls Automation APIs provide telephony integration and real-time event triggers to perform actions based on custom business logic specific to their domain.
 Within the call automation APIs developers can use simple AI powered APIs, which can be used to play personalized greeting messages, recognize conversational voice inputs to gather information on contextual questions to drive a more self-service model with customers, use sentiment analysis to improve customer service overall.
 Learn more about [Azure Communication Services (Call Automation)](https://learn.microsoft.com/azure/communication-services/concepts/call-automation/call-automation).

+## Important Security Notice

+This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
+We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.
+Learn more from [Security for Azure AI Voice Live API](https://learn.microsoft.com/azure/ai-foundry/responsible-ai/speech-service/voice-live/data-privacy-security).

 <br/>